 than any drop in tax credits.

-you let the Tax Credit Office know that you are getting Carer's
+the Tax Credit Office know that you are getting Carer's

 You can apply on-line using the government's Carer's